llescure/skydiving-app/README.md

 # Skydiving-app

-The aim of this app was to learn the basics of **Swift** in 2 days.
+The aim of this app was to learn the basics of **SwiftUi** in more or less 3 days.

-Please note that the app is in French.

 ----